FrostND/leap/README.md

 <!-- badges: end -->

-Provides tools for identifying, describing and analyzing repeated treatment episodes in longitudinal psychotherapy and behavioral health research.
+The Longitudinal Episode Analysis and Procedures (leap) package provides tools for identifying, describing and analyzing repeated treatment episodes in longitudinal psychotherapy and behavioral health research.

+## Overview

 ## Installation

-To get a bug fix or to use a feature from the development version, you can install the development version of leap from GitHub.
+You can install the development version of leap from GitHub.

 ``` r
 # install.packages("pak")